volca-io/docs/docs/project-setup/05-configure-stripe.md

 1. Open the AWS console
 2. Open Services -> Systems Manager -> Parameter Store
-3. Find the existing parameter called `/<environment>/STRIPE_KEY`
+3. Find the existing parameter called `/<name>/<environment>/STRIPE_KEY`
 4. Update the parameter with your Stripe key and save
-5. For the updated parameter to be updated in your app, you need to re-deploy it either by running `yarn deploy:<environment>` from the `api` folder or by pushing a new commit to the GitHub repository and let GitHub Actions do the heavy lifting
+5. For the updated parameter to be updated in your app, you need to re-deploy it by triggering the GitHub action `deploy-api-service` either from the GitHub UI or by pushing a commit to the `main` branch.

 Now you should be able to accept payments in your deployed application!